lucasffa/nest-base-project/README.md

 - **Performance Optimization**: With implemented caching strategies, the project demonstrates an understanding of performance considerations in API development.

+- **Rate Limiting as a Security and Performance Feature**: Incorporates advanced rate limiting strategies using custom decorators and guards, demonstrating an acute awareness of security and resource management in API design.

+- **Extensibility and Reusability**: The modular design of rate limiting components, like decorators and guards, ensures easy extensibility and reusability across different parts of the application.

 ## Getting Started

 ### Installation and Setup